manchtools/open-ticket/README.md

 > **PRIVATE_POCKETBASE_ADMIN** and **PRIVATE_POCKETBASE_PASSWORD** should be treated as highly sensitive credentials, since they give the account complete administrative access to the pocketbase instance. open-ticket does not expose these credentials to the client.
 Please handle them with care.

 After editing the `.env` file just run `docker compose up -d` and open-ticket will start up.
-You can now setup yout instance by navigating to https:// + BASE_DOMAIN.
+You can now setup your instance by navigating to https:// + BASE_DOMAIN.

 ## Caveats